 - Take some time to get away from the hustle and bustle of everyday life and spend valuable time in nature trekking through the stunning Australian Bush

 What do you love most about getting away for a long weekend?
 Is it recharging your batteries, getting out into nature, or maybe just taking in the crisp fresh air?

 The High Country in Victoria’s east is some of the states most pristine wilderness.
 Painted with snow in winter, and stunning grass filled vistas in the warmer months, it conjures images of wild horses and mountain huts.
 The landscape is ancient and gifted with a rich indigenous and colonial history.

 This stunning alpine setting gifts us with incredible walks boasting Victoria's highest peaks in Mount Bogong and Mount Feathertop.
-We’ll draw on the local communities and their wonderful produce to keep us sustained over these 4 days.
+We’ll draw on the local communities and their wonderful produce, to keep us full over these 4 days.

 So, could you handle a glass of wine at the end of a lovely day?

 “Very much so after a day hiking” – Connie (wine advocate and No Roads fan)

 Who is this trip for (we like to think everyone, but if you want to get picky…)?